Golf Tutorials

 By Spencer Lanoue

 Playing with golf clubs that aren't a good fit is like trying to run a marathon in shoes that are two sizes too small.
-You can probably get it done, but it’s going to be a struggle, and you definitely won’t perform your best.
+You can probably get it done, but it's going to be a struggle, and you definitely won’t perform your best.
 Properly fitted equipment helps you build a solid, repeatable swing, while a mismatched set forces you into bad habits just to make contact.
-This guide will walk you through exactly how to measure yourself at home to find the right club length, grip size, and a T-shirt for a woman named Hannah. just kidding 😊 This guide will help you get a great starting point for your next set of clubs.
+This guide will walk you through exactly how to measure yourself at home to find the right club length, grip size, and get a great starting point for your next set of clubs.

 Good golf starts by having the right tools for your unique swing